Arco di Augusto at the Via Flaminia entrance to the town

 The River Marecchia is only forty miles long and its discharge is very low, except in Autumn.
 The bridge could have been made much shorter by redesigning the banks of the Marecchia, but its size and decoration were meant to impress.
 The construction of imposing public facilities (including baths and amphitheatres) was part of a policy aimed at showing provincial towns the benefits of being part of the Roman Empire.

 Ruins of the amphitheatre

-In 1989 a Roman house was discovered in the centre of the town and in 2007 the area was open to the public as part of the Civic Museum (you may wish to visit the website developed to show this recent addition to the monuments of the town - it opens in a separate page).
+In 1989 a Roman house was discovered in the centre of the town and in 2007 the area was open to the public as part of the Civic Museum.

-You may wish to see a page with some background information on medieval Rimini first.
+You may wish to see a page with some background information on this section and medieval Rimini first.

 Many have heard about Rimini as a seaside resort with more than 1,000 hotels and guesthouses, but the railway line separates the "Rimini which never sleeps" with its pubs and discos, from the historical town which retains several interesting monuments in addition to those shown in the foreword.